pachyderm/pachyderm/examples/err_cmd/README.md

    ```

    Processing of this datum fails, but because the `err_cmd` code ran successfully,
-   the datum is marked as *recovered*, and the job finishes without errors..
+   the datum is marked as *recovered*, and the job finishes without errors.
    Only `file1` is available in the output commit.

    ```bash